facebookresearch/pytext/pytext/docs/source/train_your_first_model.rst

 Background
 ----------

 Fundamentally, "machine learning" means learning a function automatically.
 Your training, evaluation, and test datasets are examples of inputs and their corresponding outputs which show how that function behaves.
 A **model** is an implementation of that function.
-To **train** a **model** means to make a statistical implementation of that function that uses the training data as a rubrik.
+To **train** a **model** means to make a statistical implementation of that function that uses the training data as a rubric.
 To **predict** using a **model** means to take a trained implementation and apply it to new inputs, thus predicting what the result of the idealized function would be on those inputs.

 More examples to train on usually corresponds to more accurate and better-generalizing models.
 This can mean thousands to millions or billions of examples depending on the task (function) you're trying to learn.